sergiocollado/potpourri/Notes_on_linux.md

 https://linux.die.net/man/5/sudoers

 **NOTE**: The default command line prompt is dollar **$** for normal users and **#** for the root or superuser.

+### commands to change permissions and ownership

+- **chmod** change permissions of a file
+- **chown** change ownership of a file
+- **chgrp** change group ownership

+the possible values are:

+- 1 execute permission
+- 2 write permision
+- 4 read permission

+and from summing up the previous ones:

+- 5 read/execute
+- 7 read/write/execute permision

+so the command: _**chmod 755**_, give the user read/write/execute permissions, and to the group and rest of the world read/execute permissions.

 ## Commands for monitoring the performance, memory